BrightspaceUI/core/components/tooltip/README.md

 ## Help Tooltip [d2l-tooltip-help]

-The `d2l-tooltip-help` component is used to display additional information when users focus or hover over some text formatted with an underline.
+The `d2l-tooltip-help` component is used to display additional information when users focus or hover over some text.

 <!-- docs: demo code name:d2l-tooltip-help autoSize:false size:small -->
 ```html